profsmith89/ctps/_sources/chap04.md

 ## Packages and libraries

 To access information out on the Internet, we will use the `requests` package.
 A *package* is simply a set of modules that a Python programmer distributes all together.
-The `requests` package is one of many available through the [Python Package Index](https://pypi.org/), which is an online repository of software for the Python programming language.
+The `requests` package is one of many available through the Python Package Index (`https://pypi.org/`), which is an online repository of software for the Python programming language.

 Another name you'll often hear programmers use for a collection of modules is *library*.
 Programming languages like Python are typically distributed with what is called a *standard library*, which you can think of as the modules and packages available by default wherever the programming language is installed.
-The [Python standard library](https://docs.python.org/3/library/) includes built-in constants (e.g., `True`), data types (e.g., `str`), and functions (e.g., the file I/O facilities) that we have repeatedly used in our scripts.
+The Python standard library[^fn1] includes built-in constants (e.g., `True`), data types (e.g., `str`), and functions (e.g., the file I/O facilities) that we have repeatedly used in our scripts.

 ## APIs